ppfeufer/aa-skillplans/README.md

 # AA Skill Plans

-Skillplan module for Alliance Auth
+Skill plan module for Alliance Auth

 This module is currently under development